tmo1/sms-db/README.md

 ### Signal (`-f signal`)

-Decoded [Signal backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages#android_restore).
-This option is designed to work with the encrypted backups produced by Signal for Android, decrypted and unpacked by [signal backup decode](https://github.com/pajowu/signal-backup-decode).
-(It may or may not work with the output of other tools that decode Signal backups, such as [signal back](https://github.com/xeals/signal-back) or [signalbackup-tools](https://github.com/bepaald/signalbackup-tools); I haven't tried it.)
-When using this format, set `-i` to the root directory of the decrypted backup (e.g., `-i signal-yyyy-mm-dd-nn-nn-nn`); this directory should contain the file `signal-backup-db`, which contains the SMS and MMS metadata and text parts, as well as the directory `attachment`, which contains the MMS attachments stored as individual files.
+[Encrypted backups produced by Signal for Android](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages#android_restore), decrypted and unpacked by either [Signal backup decode](https://github.com/pajowu/signal-backup-decode) or [Signal for Android decryption](https://github.com/mossblaser/signal_for_android_decryption). (sms-db as currently written is unlikely to work with the output of other tools that decode Signal backups, such as [signal back](https://github.com/xeals/signal-back) or [signalbackup-tools](https://github.com/bepaald/signalbackup-tools), but it would likely not be difficult to add support for them.)

+When using the Signal format, set `-i` to the root directory of the decrypted backup (e.g. `-i signal-yyyy-mm-dd-nn-nn-nn` or `-i my-signal-backup`); this directory should contain the file `signal_backup.db` or `database.sqlite` (depending on which decryption tool is used), which contains the SMS and MMS metadata and text parts, as well as the directory `attachment` or `attachments`, which contains the MMS attachments stored as individual files.
 All this is imported.

 #### Limitations